Professor Heidi Larson

 of Anthropology, Risk and Decision Science

 Professor Larson’s research focuses on the analysis of social and political factors that can affect uptake of health interventions and influence policies.
 Her particular interest is on risk and rumour management from clinical trials to delivery – and building public trust.
-She served on the FDA Medical Countermeasure (MCM) Emergency Communication Expert Working Group, and is currently Principle Investigator for a global study on acceptance of vaccination during pregnanct; an EU-funded (EBODAC) project on the deployment, acceptance and compliance of an Ebola vaccine trial in Sierra Leone; and a global study on Public Sentiments and Emotions Around Current and Potential Measures to Contain and Treat COVID-19.
+She served on the FDA Medical Countermeasure (MCM) Emergency Communication Expert Working Group, and is currently Principal Investigator for a global study on acceptance of vaccination during pregnancy; an EU-funded (EBODAC) project on the deployment, acceptance and compliance of an Ebola vaccine trial in Sierra Leone; and a global study on Public Sentiments and Emotions Around Current and Potential Measures to Contain and Treat COVID-19.